rfwlab/rfw/README.md

 RTML supports attaching DOM events with the `@on:<event>` syntax.
 The template token is converted into a `data-on-<event>` attribute and listeners are registered automatically.

+> **Deprecated:** This `@on` approach relies on exposing Go functions to JavaScript.
+It is kept for
+> compatibility but will be replaced by channel-based listeners in the `v1/events` package.

 ```html
 <button @on:click="toggle">Toggle</button>
 ```